Core-Level Spectroscopy Simulations in Python

 Crispy is a modern graphical user interface to calculate core-level spectra using the semi-empirical multiplet approaches implemented in Quanty.
 The interface provides a set of tools to generate input files, submit calculations, and plot the resulting spectra.

-The easiest way to install Crispy is to use the installers provided on the project downloads page.
+The easiest way to install Crispy on Windows and macOS operating systems is to use the installers provided on the project downloads page.
 The installers bundle Python, the required dependencies, and Crispy.
 However, because for the moment they are only created when a new release is published, they might lack newly implemented features.
-If you want to use the latest development version, follow the instructions on how to install from source.

 Crispy depends on the following Python packages:

-Once Python and all dependencies are installed, you can proceed to installing Crispy.
-You can download the source code from GitHub either as an archive or using
+As an alternative to the pip installation above, you can download the source code from GitHub either as an archive or using git, and run Crispy without installing it:

 The source code of Crispy is licensed under the MIT license.